Mugambi99/Financial-analysis-projects/RFM Model/Readme.md

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/Gender%20vs%20Customer%20Title.png" alt="Image description" width="500" height="400">

 #### Segmentation of wealth segment according to title
+In the wealth segment, the categorization of customers into Mass, Affluent, and High Net Worth segments is based on their level of wealth and investable assets.
+The Mass segment typically comprises customers with lower levels of wealth, while the Affluent and High Net Worth segments consist of customers with higher levels of wealth and investable assets.
 A large proportion of wealth segement lies in the mass customer as they comprise with more platinum member as compared to the other segments.
-It is worth noting that High Net worth customers on the platinum side is higher than an affluent customer meaning the company can strategize how they can increase sales by having more gold member become platinum
+It is worth noting that High Net worth customers on the platinum side is higher than an affluent customer meaning the company can strategize how they can increase sales by having more gold member become platinum.
+Focus on Retaining Platinum Members: Regardless of the segment, the Platinum members are the most valuable customers, and the company should focus on retaining them by providing personalized services, exclusive perks, and rewards.
+They can also offer incentives for referring other customers within their segment.

 <img src="https://github.com/Mugambi99/Financial-analysis-projects/blob/main/RFM%20Model/Plots/wealth%20segment.PNG" alt="Image description" width="500" height="400">

 ### Recommendation

+>Focus on Retaining Platinum Members: Since Platinum members are the most valuable customers, the company should focus on retaining them by providing personalized services, exclusive perks, and rewards.
+They can also offer incentives for referring other customers.

+>Improve Services for Bronze Members: Bronze members are the least valuable customers in terms of their monetary value, but they still represent a significant portion of the customer base.
+The company can improve services for Bronze members to encourage them to upgrade to higher tiers.

+>Upsell to Gold and Silver Members: Gold and Silver members have a higher monetary value than Bronze members, and they are likely to be more receptive to upselling and cross-selling efforts.
+The company can offer them upgrades, add-ons, or bundles to increase their lifetime value.

+>Customize Marketing and Promotions: The company can customize its marketing and promotional efforts based on the different segments.
+For example, Platinum members may respond better to exclusive promotions and events, while Bronze members may be more interested in discounts and freebies.

+>Collect and Analyze Customer Feedback: The company can collect feedback from all segments to identify areas for improvement and to tailor its services to meet the needs of different customers.
+This can help the company improve customer satisfaction and increase loyalty across all segments.

+Overall, the company should aim to provide a personalized experience to all customers and focus on building long-term relationships.
+By understanding the different segments and their unique needs, the company can develop effective strategies to increase customer retention, loyalty, and revenue.